Creating Pathways from Science Student to Science Career

 The ISE has three goals:

 1) Serve as a training center for students in the natural and health sciences to develop the skills needed to create science ventures.
-Two courses are taught: Introduction to Science Entrepreneurship and Creating a Scientific Business Venture.
+Two courses in science entrepreneurship are taught, and the ISE coordinates the Clinical Nuclear Science Program.

 2) Students and faculty conduct research, create and upgrade products, and provide other services for external clients.
 Students have worked on projects ranging from how cryogenic technology can improve wind turbine gearbox bearings to how to prevent tooth enamel staining from beverages.